 The Academy now offers two undergraduate degrees and sixteen academic majors in four maritime-related fields: engineering; international business and logistics; marine sciences; and marine transportation.
-The Graduate Studies program offers a Master of Science in global logistics and maritime management.
+The Graduate Studies program offers Master of Science degrees in global logistics and maritime management, international logistics management, and master's & commander.
 Many Academy students prepare for careers as officers in the U.S. Merchant Marine and the U.S. armed forces.
 Some earn degrees in association with Bath Iron Works, in Bath, Maine or The Landing School in Arundel, Maine.
 The college is consistently ranked by US News and World Report as one of the top undergraduate engineering schools in the nation.
-In August, 2014 Money Magazine ranked Maine Maritime Academy the #1 Public College in the U.S.

-Academic degrees and areas of study include:
+In 2014 and 2015 Money Magazine ranked Maine Maritime Academy the #1 Public College in the U.S.Academic degrees and areas of study include: